typst/typst/tests/README.md

 ## Directory structure
 Top level directory structure:
 - `src`: Testing code.
 - `suite`: Input files.
-Mostly organize in parallel to the code.
+Mostly organized in parallel to the code.
 Each file can contain multiple tests, each of which is a section of Typst code following `--- {name} ---`.
 - `ref`: Reference images which the output is compared with to determine whether